DerGrosseDaniel/praxislive-pxg/README.md

 * `patterner.pxg`
 Creates Patterns out of input image.
 I use image funsctions and not GLSL shader.
 So the performce may be not optimal, but in my experience it ist totally usable.

+* `stripes.pxg`
+Creates stripes.
+Should be rewritten as shader, but works fine.